Securing testimonials is more important than ever in today's over-communicated, stressed-out society.

-"Birds of a feather flock together" is a cliche because, like all cliches, it is based in the truth.
+"Birds of a feather flock together" is a cliche because, like all cliches, it is based on the truth.

 But I digress.

-How To Use Your Testimonials To Grow Your Sales
+How To Use Testimonials To Grow Your Sales

 Once you secure the testimonials, put them on your website, print them and have them handy as a booklet you can give to prospects you meet in person or can mail to prospects.

 That's all fine and Dandy, Wes, assuming I have testimonials in the first place.
 How do I go about getting them?
 I've never been any good at asking for testimonials."

 You get yourself to ask for testimonials by making it an integral part of your sales and marketing system.
 (You do have a system for your sales and marketing, right?
 Watch The Sales Whisperer® Way here to see mine.)